DanielRivasMD/horus/README.md

 ---
 ## FAQ
 Q: How to resolve?
-A: Use `horus.Wrap`, `horus.PropagateErr`, and `horus.CheckErr` for detailed context and troubleshooting.
+A: Use `horus.Wrap`, `horus.PropagateErr`, and `horus.CheckErr` for detailed context and troubleshooting

 Q: Cross-platform support?
-A: Yes, horus is designed to work seamlessly on Windows, macOS, and Linux.
+A: Yes, horus is designed to work seamlessly on Windows, macOS, and Linux

 ## License
 GPL [2025] [Daniel Rivas]